100 Most Famous Paintings In The World [Masterpieces Of Art]

 Here are the top 100 famous painters to ever exist and their masterpiece paintings.

 Leonardo’s Mona Lisa is one of the most famous paintings in the world.
-Today, it is in the Louvre in Paris, but it was produced in Florence when Leonardo moved there to live from about 1500-1508.
-Mona Lisa looks directly out at us, the viewers, which was something unconventional for a woman in a portrait to do at that time.
+Today, it's housed at the Louvre in Paris, France but it was created in Florence, Italy when Leonardo moved there to live from 1500-1508.
+Mona Lisa looks directly out at us, the viewers, which was something unconventional for a portrait painting during that time.

 Starry Night is one of the most recognized art pieces in the world.
 Resonating with so many people around the world, it is a testament to its own originality which is timeless and universal.

 Vermeer's most well-known painting.
 Delineates a young lady, looking at her observer, in a yellow-brown dress, wearing an oriental turban, and an unrealistically huge pearl in her ear.

 The Last Supper is a late fifteenth-century Christian painting done by the world renowned Italian artist Leonardo da Vinci.
 It's housed at the Convent of Santa Maria Delle Grazie in Milan, Italy.

 The Kiss is a unique oil painting, which includes silver and gold leafs.
 It was painted between 1907 and 1908 during the time of Klimt's "Golden Period".

 Las Meninas is a 1656 painting currently displayed at the Museo del Prado in Madrid.
 Diego Velázquez, was one of the main artists of the Spanish Golden Age.

 American Gothic by Grant Wood

 American Gothic is a 1930 painting housed at the Art Institute of Chicago.
 Wood was motivated to paint what is currently known as the American Gothic House in Eldon, Iowa.